 - Rund ums Studium

-Due to safety measures for the containment of the Corona Virus (SARS-CoV 2), semester routines and application procedures in 2020 may differ from those described on this page.
+Due to safety measures for the containment of the Corona Virus (SARS-CoV 2), semester routines and application procedures may differ from those described on this page.
 Please check the website of your university of choice for the latest updates regarding future application periods.
 You will also find regularly updated information on the current situation in our News section (in German only).

 The application process varies significantly depending on the university and the study programme you wish to study.
 Therefore, it may be helpful to choose a study progamme with our Study Programme Search before you continue to read the following information.
 Then you can return to this page to find the information concerning your specific application process.
 But of course you will also find information on the application process in general.